1.1 Conduct of Courses

 All classes and laboratory sessions are scheduled both in hours and rooms by the Registrar.
 Instructors wishing to arrange special times or places must receive the approval of the Registrar.
 Once the schedules of class meetings have been announced, no change in time may be made without the approval of the Registrar.
 Even though the students in the class may agree to a change, as from a morning to an evening hour, the instructor must not make a change without the Registrar's approval.

-No classes may be scheduled between 4:00 and 7:00 p.m.; these hours are reserved for sports and
+No classes may be scheduled between 4 and 7 p.m.; these hours are reserved for sports and extracurricular activities.

 It is important that instructors and students respect the class schedule, and particularly on days before and after vacation(s), when an instructor's failure to schedule a class may affect attendance in others' classes.

 The President may alter the usual schedule of classes on special occasions and on certain special days, such as Founders' Day and Honors Day.

 Although faculty members may request particular classrooms, the responsibility for assigning courses to meeting rooms is the Registrar's.
 Each assignment lasts only for the duration of the semester.